tdjastrzebski/Vincenty-Excel/README.md

 > https://github.com/chrisveness/geodesy

 To make the long story short, I was looking for a way to calculate coordinates, distance and azimuth in Excel.
-I checked several available solutions but they were either incomplete, did not work or results were inaccurate.
+I checked out several available solutions but they were either incomplete, did not work or results were inaccurate.
 That is how I ended up developing my own, complete Vincenty's Direct and Inverse formulae implementation.

 ### Excel files